 142 Film Art and History (1 course) This course provides a survey of film history—from 1895 to the present—and teaches the analysis of film from a perspective rooted in literary interpretation.
 Students will learn to interpret film.
 They will also learn the language of filmmaking, the important historical development of film as a medium and the important historical context that led to that development.
 In an all-too-brief course through the landmarks of cinematic history, students will learn how to win critical distance from what they see and hear in the cinema so that they can produce informed, focused readings of particular film texts.
 Discussion topics include: silent films, the European New Wave of the 1960s, the advent of the blockbuster and the rise of homegrown independent filmmaking since the 1980s.
 Fall semester.

-201 The Art of Interpretation (1 course) This course is designed for students interested in majoring in English and must be taken prior to enrolling in 300-level courses.
+201 Introduction to Literary and Cultural Theory (1 course) This course is designed for students interested in majoring in English and must be taken prior to enrolling in 300-level courses.
 The course introduces students to the historical backgrounds of contemporary literary theory and criticism and to several current approaches.
 Students will also learn about basic elements of form and the methods and skills of English studies through reading and discussing primary and secondary texts, writing criticism, and doing research.
 Offered annually.

 217 British Women Writers (1 course) A survey of works by pioneering women writers with special attention to the historical, theoretical, and cultural contexts of their artistic production.
 Students will read works by Jane Austen, Charlotte and Emily Brontë, George Eliot, and Virginia Woolf, among others.
 This course counts toward the Gender, Women, and Sexuality Studies major or minor.
 LARS, Fall semester, odd years.